-The component picker assembly uses a pair of NEMA 17 motors to drive the X and Y axis driven via MD430 stepper motor drives sourced from ebay.
+The component picker assembly uses a pair of NEMA 17 motors to drive the X and Y axis driven via MD430 stepper motor drives sourced from eBay.
 The motors came from a scrapped vinyl cutter which was given to me a few years ago.

-The Android app sends a single character to the control board to either select a component feeder, turn the picker needle or to perform a reset of the system.
+The Android app sends a single character to the control board to either select a component feeder, turn the picker needle or perform a reset of the system.

-On the back of the main pick and place machine is a dual break beam sensor Motion Direction Controller (code and circuit on GitHub) which sends back a command via interrupts on the Arduino to the Android app.
+On the back of the main pick and place, the machine is a dual break beam sensor Motion Direction Controller (code and circuit on GitHub) which sends back a command via interrupts on the Arduino to the Android app.
 On the next version of the app which will be fully automatic, this will tell the tablet that the component has been picked and the selector can now move to the next required component and also rotate the picker needle if required.

-Whilst researching various Pick and Place system and machines we looked at a lot of the commercial machines which cost several thousand for a manual system with basic tape holders to the fully automatic pick and place machines which cost tens of thousands and also at a lot of the DIY pick and place machines which hobbyists have made.
+Whilst researching various Pick and Place systems and machines we looked at a lot of the commercial machines which cost several thousand for a manual system with basic tape holders to the fully automatic pick and place machines which cost tens of thousands and also at a lot of the DIY pick and place machines which hobbyists have made.

-On the first version of our pick and place machine we had basic tape holders which we found to be difficult and slow to use so we looked at a lot of the commercial feeders to see if we could make something similar at a reasonable cost.
-I found the Panasonic Ratchet Type Component Feeders on ebay which were being sold for only £20 each and after buying a couple of feeders and modifying them, we found it would be ideal for our needs and much cheaper and more reliable than trying to build our own feeders.
+On the first version of our pick and place machine, we had basic tape holders which we found to be difficult and slow to use so we looked at a lot of the commercial feeders to see if we could make something similar at a reasonable cost.
+I found the Panasonic Ratchet Type Component Feeders on eBay which were being sold for only £20 each and after buying a couple of feeders and modifying them, we found it would be ideal for our needs and much cheaper and more reliable than trying to build our own feeders.

-The ebay seller later listed 40 more of the feeders for both embossed reals and paper reals and we agreed for us to buy in bulk to take them all off their hands.
-Each feeder needed 7 different modifications on the mill so we created small cut files for each action and got the overall time to modify each feeder down under 20 minutes.
+The eBay seller later listed 40 more of the feeders for both embossed reals and paper reals and we agreed for us to buy in bulk to take them all off their hands.
+Each feeder needed 7 different modifications on the mill so we created small cut files for each action and got the overall time to modify each feeder down to under 20 minutes.

 The completed control box with Arduino boards on right and power supply on left.
 The stepper drivers are at the front of the box with the green connectors.

-All the code for his project including the Android application and graphics, Arduino code for the Mega and Mini boards and PIC processor code for the direction board is available to download fromGitHub github.com/briandorey/manualpickandplacecontroller, The PCB files are in Diptrace format and you can download a demo version of Diptrace from www.diptrace.com
+All the code for his project including the Android application and graphics, Arduino code for the Mega and Mini boards and PIC processor code for the direction board is available to download from GitHub github.com/briandorey/manualpickandplacecontroller, The PCB files are in Diptrace format and you can download a demo version of Diptrace from www.diptrace.com